 Ensure generous empty space between all sections and elements, leaving 30-40% of the design as breathing room to boost comprehension by 20% and prevent visual overwhelm.

-notebooklm infographic 2
+notebooklm infographic examples 2

 • View Custom Prompt: If you want to see the specific prompts used in the previously generated infographics, you can refer to the instructions in the image below.